devabdurrahman/Customize-Add-to-Cart-Button-Text/README.md

 <h2>Description</h2>

-This plugin allows you to change/customize the "Add to cart" Button text, Used to buy a product in WooCommerce.
+This wordpress plugin allows you to change/customize the "Add to cart" Button text, Used to buy a product in WooCommerce.
 You will be able to use different custom texts for:

 <h3>Single product page:</h3>